Verreaux's eagle-owl: Breeding

 On average, sexual maturity in Verreaux's eagle-owls appears to be attained at three to four years of age.
 In most cases, a pair of Verreaux's eagle-owl is able to nest annually; however, in some cases they may nest only every two to three years, in probable situations of extreme food shortages.
 Annual mortality appears to be fairly low in this large owl species.
 Few species have been reported to hunt Verreaux's eagle-owls short of the aforementioned jackal attack, even nests have rarely been seen to be predated, although they may on rare occasions run foul of some predators such as larger felids with the ability to climb.
 That young birds usually leave the nest before they can fly would appear to endanger them but the threat and distraction display of parent eagle-owls are apparently often successful.
 Adult eagle-owls can appear nearly fearless, as they have been reported to stand their ground and engage in threat displays when encountered on or near the ground against much larger animals such as rhinoceroses and lions, and in such cases are apparently not approached further by the bigger animals although the eagle-owls could easily be killed by such animals if contact was made.
 The lifespan in the wild is not known; however, in captivity the species can live for over 15 years, and possibly up to 30 years in some cases.
+In a Hungarian zoo (in Balatonederics) lives a specimen originally acquired in Tanzania in 1968, as of 2025, it is 57 years old.